peterchettiar/AuditFlow/README.md

 ## 🧾 Dataset: Simulated GCP Audit Logs

 This project uses a **synthetic dataset modeled after Google Cloud Platform (GCP) audit logs** as the primary streaming data source.
-What distinguishes an audit log entry from other log entries is the `protoPayload` field in GCP Log Explorer.
+What distinguishes an audit log entry from other log entries is the `protoPayload` field in the log entry.
 These logs emulate real-world cloud activity events that capture administrative operations across GCP services such as IAM, Compute Engine, Cloud Storage, BigQuery, and KMS.

 ### Google Cloud Audit Log Types